TTHE UKRAINE WAR that started in 2022 turned dramatically on sustainment issues, amid surprising echoes of the 1973 October War.

 Managing payroll is a classic sustainment task.

 Ukraine repaired its armored vehicles—and Russia’s—in a similar fashion.
-Tanks are so heavily built that even severe battle damage is fixable “Every tank could be repaired, as long as it’s not been cut in half,” said an official at Ukraine’s tank factory.21 As with the Israelis in the October War, Ukrainian repair facilities were highly mobile and operated close to the front, with depots capable of major overhauling further in the rear or over the eastern border in Poland.
+Tanks are so heavily built that even severe battle damage is fixable “Every tank could be repaired, as long as it’s not been cut in half,” said an official at Ukraine’s tank factory.21 As with the Israelis in the October War, Ukrainian repair facilities were highly mobile and operated close to the front, with depots capable of major overhauling further in the rear or over the western border in Poland.
 Most were staffed by volunteer civilian mechanics.
 “A host of private companies,” reported England’s The Guardian:

 have set aside their usual business to get in the game of refurbishing killing machines: the tanks, armoured vehicles, missile systems and other lethal hardware left behind.
 These operations are often funded through donations [to military aid groups such as] The Prytula Foundation.22

 A year into the war, Russia had lost over half the 3,000 tanks it started with.
 According to Oryx—the Dutch chronicler of battlefield statistics—the Russians lost 1,688 tanks.
 Of those, Ukraine captured 544, which meant that more than half of Ukraine’s operational tank fleet was made up of battlefield donations from Russia.
-Many were astonishingly intact.
+Many were found astonishingly intact.
 The Washington Post reported that after the rout of Russian forces in Kharkiv, the Ukrainian

 troops were dumbfounded at what lay before them: Tanks in working order, ready to be driven.
 Abandoned artillery pieces, ready to be fired.
 Fuel tankers “filled up to the eyeballs.”
 Tons of ammunition and light weapons.23